lucywang000/clj-statecharts/docs/content/docs/xstate.md

  :backoff 3000}
 ```

-Where underscored keys are internal to clj-statecharts and the remaining are the
+In the state map, any underscored key (e.g. `_value`) is internal to
+clj-statecharts, which means your application code should not modify it (e.g. in an
-application specific data (equivalent to the "context" of xstate).
+context function).
+The others are the application specific data (equivalent to the
+"context" of xstate).

-The reason behind this is that after using the xstate-like two-level map structure in some
+The reason behind this is that after using the xstate-like two-level map structure
-real world projects, it's obvious that the two-level map is hard to integrate into an
+in some real world projects, it's obvious that the two-level map is hard to
-existing project, e.g. putting the state inside a re-frame db.
+integrate into an existing project, e.g. putting the state inside a re-frame db.